-Breaks can be taken in Quarry Room B where food and beverages are permitted and vending machines are available.
+Breaks can be taken in Quarry Room B where food and beverages are permitted.
 Please protect the equipment and labs by limiting food and beverage consumption to designated areas.

 Change of Address or Phone Number

 If you have a change in your address or telephone number, please notify the office immediately.
 Your information must be kept current in case we need to contact you.